 - Large expanses of glass, a popular midcentury modern building feature, connect light-filled offices with outdoor terraces.

 Round buildings have been considered an efficient footprint for a variety of building types since ancient Rome: Consider the Pantheon.
 In modern times Frank Lloyd Wright used the form as the point of departure for dozens of projects throughout his storied career.
-Consider his Johnson Wax Company and buildings at Florida Southern College, whose circular forms were widely publicized while Zerkes was in architecture school.
-And Wright's plans for the glorious Guggenheim Museum — essentially a spiral within a circle — were being finalized in the early 1950s as Zerkes began designing his Richmond medical building.
+Consider his Johnson Wax Company and buildings at Florida Southern College, whose circular forms were widely publicized while Yerkes was in architecture school.
+And Wright's plans for the glorious Guggenheim Museum — essentially a spiral within a circle — were being finalized in the early 1950s as Yerkes began designing his Richmond medical building.

 But since we live and work in a world calibrated for spaces that embrace right angles, the medical building was neither inexpensive to build nor for Ellwood Thompson's to restore.
 It took a visionary to see the possibilities of saving this building.
 Kudos go to Rick Hood, a co-founder of the grocery store who was once a practicing architect, for seeing how this building, near the store, could serve his growing company.
 In addition to Parks, the talented the team who resuscitated the building were J.A.
 Heisler Construction, landscape architect Drew Harrigan of Four Winds Design, preservation consultant Mimi Sadler, and project manager M. Becky Boestfleisch.